-- Results from the national GP patient survey showed that the practice was comparable with local and national averages for its satisfaction scores on nurses involving them in planning and making decisions about their care and treatment. - Results from the national GP patient survey showed that the practice was below local and national averages for its satisfaction scores on GPs involving them in planning and making decisions about their care and treatment.
+- Results from the national GP patient survey showed that the practice was below local and national averages for its satisfaction scores on nurses involving them in planning and making decisions about their care and treatment. - Results from the national GP patient survey showed that the practice was in line with local and national averages for its satisfaction scores on GPs involving them in planning and making decisions about their care and treatment.